Marked points on translation surfaces: Introduction

-\bold{Affine invariant submanifolds.} Given a partition of $2g-2$ as a sum of positive integers $2g-2=\sum_{i=1}^s k_i$, define the stratum $\cH(k_1, \ldots, k_s)$ to be the orbifold of all translation surfaces $(X,\omega)$ of genus $g$ where $X$ has genus $g$ and $\omega$ has zeros of order $k_1, \ldots, k_i$.
-A result of Eskin-Mirzakhani-Mohammadi \cite{EM, EMM} gives that any closed $GL(2, \bR)$ invariant subset of a stratum is an affine invariant submanifold, which is by definition a properly immersed manifold whose image is locally described by real homogeneous linear equations in period coordinates.
+\bold{Affine invariant submanifolds.} Given a partition of $2g-2$ as a sum of positive integers $2g-2=\sum_{i=1}^s k_i$, define the stratum $\cH(k_1, \ldots, k_s)$ to be the orbifold of all translation surfaces $(X,\omega)$ where $X$ has genus $g$ and $\omega$ has zeros of order $k_1, \ldots, k_{s}$.
+A result of Eskin-Mirzakhani-Mohammadi \cite{EM, EMM} gives that any closed $GL^+(2, \bR)$ invariant subset of a stratum is an affine invariant submanifold, which is by definition a properly immersed smooth orbifold whose image is locally described by real homogeneous linear equations in period coordinates.

 \bold{Marked points on translation surfaces.} Let $\cM$ be an affine invariant submanifold of a stratum $\cH$ of translation surfaces.
 Let $\cH^{*n}$ denote the set of surfaces in $\cH$ with $n$ distinct marked points, none of which coincide with each other or with zeros of the Abelian differential.
 Let $\pi: \cH^{*n}\to \cH$ be the map that forgets the marked points.